 Swollen tonsils was the most common sign of infection, with very little lymph node involvement.

-What remains the biggest problem is hypertension – older patients with hypertension die twice as often as with any other co-condition.
-Death is most commonly caused by pneumonia.
+What remains the biggest problem is high blood pressure – hypertension – older patients with hypertension die twice as often as with any other co-condition.
+Death is most commonly caused by/accompanied by pneumonia.

 This is likely due to the way the virus attaches to the cells in our lungs: https://drlaurakelly.com/2020/03/10/what-you-need-to-know-2019-ncov-or-why-you-should-drink-gin-and-tonics/

-Cough, phlegm and headache – much more likely.
+Cough, phlegm and headache – likely Covid 19.

 The hospital reports from China show concurrent treatment with both Western and Chinese herbal medicine – and show that this concurrent treatment improves outcomes: https://www.elotus.org/article/how-covid-19-2019-ncov-currently-treated-china-tcm